nanogiants/appcom-styleguide-android/README.md

 ### Next {.unnumbered}

-* Naming conventions for strings, dimens, integers, animations, styles, themes, values
+* Naming conventions for <strike>strings, dimens, integers</strike>, styles, themes
 * Conventions for View Injection using Butterknife
 * Conventions for Logging using Timber
 * Naming conventions for Listener-Interfaces and corresponding methods
 * Naming and Grouping conventions for adapters and their view holders
 * Grouping conventions for tightly/loosely bounded interfaces
 * Usage of ORMs in favor of native SQLite Classes
+* Describe Twine support for cross plattform string sharing

 ### Future {.unnumbered}